-The members of the executive committee are employed under employment contracts of unlimited duration with a notice period of six months, or twelve months for the CEO.
-Executive committee members are not contractually entitled to termination payments or any change-in-control provisions other than the early vesting of RSU awards in specific situations mentioned previously.
+The members of the executive committee are employed under employment contracts of unlimited duration with a notice period of six months, respectively twelve months for the CEO.
+Members of the executive committee are not contractually entitled to termination payments or any change of control provisions other than the early vesting of RSU awards in specific situations mentioned previously.

-5. Compensation to the members of the board of directors and of the executive committee
+5. Compensation to members of the board of directors and of the executive committee

 5.1.
-Compensation paid to current members of the board of directors for the fiscal years 2017 and 2016
+Compensation paid to current members of the board of directors for the financial years 2018 and 2017

-In 2017, the members of the board of directors received a total compensation of CHF 1.3 million (2016: CHF 1.3 million) in the form of fixed compensation of CHF 0.8 million (2016: CHF 0.8 million), variable compensation of CHF 0.3 million (2016: CHF 0.3 million) and social security contributions of CHF 0.2 million (2016: CHF 0.2 million).
-Of the total amount, CHF 0.3 million was delivered in restricted shares (2016: CHF 0.4 million).
+In 2018, the members of the board of directors received a total compensation of CHF 1.4 million (2017: CHF 1.3 million) in the form of fixed compensation of CHF 0.8 million (2017: CHF 0.8 million), variable compensation of CHF 0.4 million (2017: CHF 0.3 million) and social security contributions of CHF 0.2 million (2017: CHF 0.2 million).
+Of the total amount, CHF 0.3 million was delivered in restricted shares (2017: CHF 0.3 million).